 High Risk Investments

 High risk investments are generally only recommended for experienced investors who fully understand the risks that they are taking and can afford to lose all of their invested funds.
-In some instances, the losses could be even higher.
+In some instances the losses could be even higher, and it may all be a result of bad investment advice.

 > Spread-betting and Contracts for Difference.
 These are very complex investments.
 In basic terms, an investor (or their investment manager) will place a bet on a financial market- for example a share.
 Instead of buying that share, they guess whether the share is likely to increase or decrease in value and they place a bet on this outcome.
 If the market moves the opposite way, the investor could actually lose more money than they originally bet